 UVA Police Department and Ambassador Program

-The UVA Police Department is made up of 67 sworn officers and more than 60 security officers tasked with upholding the well being of everyone at the University, 24 hours a day.
+The UVA Police Department is made up of more than 130 sworn officers and support staff tasked with upholding the well being of everyone at the University, 24 hours a day.
 UVA’s officers are an internationally accredited professional police force with a visible presence across the University.
 They conduct regular patrols of Grounds and the Health System by vehicle, on foot and on bicycles.

 Through the Public Safety Substation at 1413 University Avenue, UVA Police also maintain a presence at Charlottesville’s popular Corner area.
 Visitors will always find officers on duty there and it is also the headquarters for UVA’s Ambassador Program.

 UVA Ambassadors conduct regular walking and bicycle patrols of the areas adjacent to Grounds where students live and socialize.
 They are there as resources to students and anyone else in the area.
 Ambassadors are available at any time to provide a walking escort to students and can assist with finding safe transportation.
 Each Ambassador on duty is distinguishable by his or her bright green shirt.